msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 ---
 Authentication is vital to most apps and the way it is achieved has evolved substantially in recent years.
 One of the most popular of today's concepts is a standard called [JSON Web Token](https://jwt.io/) or JWT for short that lets you store encrypted information in verifiable tokens.

+These tokens are compact and self-contained encoded JSON objects that hold vital information which is transferred between different parties (clients/servers most times).
+The compact nature makes it possible to exchange them via request headers while the self-contained characteristics shine at JWT's ability to store authentication payload making JWT not just useful at authentication but also handy in information exchange.

+JWTs have three parts: header, payload, and signature:

+- The __header__ holds the hashing algorithm, and the type (which is most time `jwt`).
+- The second part which is __payload__ consists of authentication data usually known as __claims__. - The __signature__ is created by signing the header and payload using the hashing algorithm and secret.
+This signing process is what verifies the token.

 deepstream can use a number of strategies to authenticate incoming connections.
 For JWT we'll use the [HTTP-Webhook](/tutorials/core/auth-http-webhook/) - a configurable URL that deepstream will send both login and connection data to for verification.

 ## Should you use JWT with deepstream?